 - 2. Follow either step 2a or 2b. - 2a.
+For RNAprotect-stabilized tissues:

-For RNAprotect or Allprotect-stabilized tissues: If tissue is still submerged in stabilizing reagent remove each tissue sample from the liquid.
-Remove residual reagent (e.g., by dabbing or rolling the tissue over a paper towel) If using the entire tissue, place it directly into a suitably sized vessel for disruption and homogenization, and proceed to step 3.
+If using the entire tissue, place it directly into a suitably sized vessel for disruption and homogenization, and proceed to step 3.

 If using only a portion of the tissue, cut it on a clean surface.
 Weigh the piece to be used, and place it into a suitably sized vessel for disruption and homogenization.

 Proceed to step 3.
-RNA in RNAprotect-stabilized tissues is protected during cutting and weighing of tissues at ambient temperature ($18-25^{\circ}$ C).
+RNA in RNAprotect-stabilized tissues is protected during cutting and weighing of tissues at ambient temperature (18-25°C).
 It is not necessary to cut the tissues on ice or dry ice or in a refrigerated room.
 Remaining tissues can be stored in RNAprotect Tissue Reagent.
-Previously stabilized tissues can be stored at -80° C without the reagent.
+Previously stabilized tissues can be stored at -80°C without the reagent.